open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 ## Enable Metric Exporter

-This exporter provides `AddOtlpExporter()` extension method on `MeterProviderBuilder` to enable exporting of traces.
+This exporter provides `AddOtlpExporter()` extension method on `MeterProviderBuilder` to enable exporting of metrics.
 The following snippet adds the Exporter with default [configuration](#configuration).

 ```csharp